gaboAcosta/holistic-sample/Readme.md

 `http://localhost:4000/`

+To add a new dependency through Yarn:

+`gulp command`

+and then

+`add myDependency`

+This is needed because dependencies live inside of the containers

-To run e2e tests
+To run tests

-`yarn e2e`
+First make sure to build your images with the test env

+`gulp build --env=test`

+Then you can run your tests with

+`gulp test`

+Support for running tests without building comming up

-Please keep in mind, this will leave all the dependencies for e2e running, so make sure to run this after
+Please keep in mind, this will leave all the dependencies for test running, so make sure to run this after

-`yarn e2e:down`
+`gulp down --env=test`

+And if you want to go back to dev mode you need to

+`gulp build && gulp`

+So that your dependencies are again on dev mode

 The test run will produce videos on `/e2e/src/videos`